-Yes, when placed by a board-certified oral and maxillofacial surgeon, zygomatic implants are safe, effective and painless.
+Yes, when placed by a qualified oral and maxillofacial surgeon, zygomatic implants are safe, effective and painless.
 As these implants come near sensitive parts of the face, including the eyes and sinuses, it is important that they be placed by a qualified and experienced surgeon to avoid serious complications.

 The most effective way to understand zygomatic implants is to see them.
 The animation below illustrates placement of two zygomatic implants and four traditional implants, an all-on-six implant procedure.
 The full upper bridge is anchored by the implants.

 Zygomatic implants make it possible to sidestep bone loss issues.
 The extended length of the implant allows it to anchor into a patient’s cheekbone, or the zygoma.
 No bone grafting or sinus lifts are needed.
 The zygoma is a very dense bone and provides excellent implant support for the lifetime of the patient.

 Like muscle, bone is a tissue that requires exercise in order to maintain strength and mass.

 A natural tooth is nested within the jawbone.
 Regular pressure from chewing and biting down exercises the bone and signals the body to fortify a healthy jawbone.
 When the teeth are lost or removed, the surrounding jawbone is no longer stimulated by chewing activity, and this disuse quickly leads to bone loss.

 When teeth must be removed, a dental implant is a last resort option to replace the missing or unsalvageable teeth.
 Quality dental implants, including zygomatic implants, offer a lifetime solution that is comfortable and strong, matching the look and feel of natural teeth.